walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 If you've ever worked with a large Terraform module you know that the "Refreshing state..." lines can go on and on and on.
 There can often be hundreds of lines saying this.
 When reviewing plan output these messages are not useful so lets strip them out.

-Note that we do still want refresh to run (it's essential).
+ℹ️ We do still want refresh to run (it's essential).
 We simply don't want to see its output in our plan message.

 The traditional workaround for this has been like so: